 4 Ways Manufacturers Use Big Data to Drive Digital Transformation

 For many companies, the great technical development in 2020 was the move from on-premises to remote working models, and finding the right tools to support this level of distribution.
 But what about manufacturing companies - whose office environment may very well incorporate satellite locations, a dynamic supply chain, and the factory floor.
 No doubt the measure of progress has been markedly different.
-So how have manufacturers been able to take information and operational technology for the betterment of their bottom lines?
-The answer lays in big data.

 How Do Manufacturing Firms Use Big Data?

 To get a better sense of big data's role in this, consider general trends in tech.
 Over the past few years, the cost of IoT devices has decreased, mobile devices have increased, cloud platforms continue to scale up, and Machine Learning and Artificial Intelligence are becoming more available and user friendly:

 - Gartner estimates that 90% of supply chain fulfillment will be cloud-based by 2021; 65% of companies view this as a competitive market advantage.

 - The value of AI is expected to grow to $3.9 trillion by 2022, with a 70% increase in AI-based demands and services.

 - According to Capegemini, smart factories are estimated to reach $344 billion in value by 2023 - in the automotive industry alone.